emmagraham/STAT540-UBC.github.io/assignments.md

   * Also look into the packages `xtable`, `pander` for making pretty HTML tables.

 ### Peer review of HW:
-As part of homework 1 you will be reviewing and commenting on your peers' work.
-You will be evaluated on this task (worth 5 points) according to the following guidelines:
+As part of homework 1 you will be reviewing and commenting on your peers' work. **Due Tuesday March 17**.
+You will be evaluated on this task (worth 5 points, late submission costs 1 point per day or fraction) according to the following guidelines:

 * Give thoughtful and constructive comments.
 * Give generic comments only when you find a recurrent problem.
 In any case, support your comments with specific examples.